DanielleYasso/Gems-Game/README.md

     GAME_BOARD.register(rock)
     GAME_BOARD.set_el(1, 2, rock)

 But now we want to create our Character.
 Our Character is a "smarter" GameElement.
 It can move.
-A Rock can't move, so no sense in putting that code in the Rock class.
+A Rock can't move, so no sense in putting code to handle movement in the Rock class.
 It also doesn't make sense to put that code in the GameElement class, since not every object on our board can move.
 Also, what does it mean to move?
-In this case, our character is going to move one space when an arrow key is pressed.
-Our Character will know what it means to move so our code to handle the movement should be placed in our Character class.
+For our character it means move one space when an arrow key is pressed.
+Maybe we'll want different types of characters, maybe some that can move two spaces.
+Our Character will know what it means to move so our code to handle movement should be placed in our ```Character``` class.

 Now it's time to make our game interactive by adding keyboard capabilities.

-The thing to note about they keyboard here is that we can no longer use the raw\_input function we've been using until now.
+The thing to note about they keyboard here is that we can no longer use the ```raw_input``` function we've been using in previous exercises.
 When building a game, we can't expect our user to hit enter every time they press a key.
-Instead, we read the _state_ of the keyboard directly.
+Instead, we need to be notified when a key is pressed.

 Up until now, we've thought of the keyboard as a source of input that feeds us characters one at a time in a stream.
 Another way to think of the keyboard is as an "event" that occurs when a key is pressed.